schitresh/computer_science/database_system/8_concurrency_control_protocols.md

 ### Conservative or Static 2PL Protocol
 - The transaction should lock all the items before starting execution
   - By predeclaring its read-set and write-set
-  - If any of the predeclared items cannot be locked, the transaction should not lock any of the items
+  - If any of the predeclared items cannot be locked
+    - Then the transaction should not lock any of the items
     - And wait till all the items are available for locking
 - Locks can be released at any time
 - Not cascadeless, so does not ensure a strict schedule
 - Deadlock free, since one deadlock condition (hold & wait) is nullified
 - Difficult to use in practice because predeclaration is not possible in many situations

 ## Graph Based Protocols
-- Transactions are represented as nodes in a graph and the conflicts between them as edges
+- Transactions are represented as nodes in a graph
+  - And the conflicts between them as edges
 - If a transaction tries to acquire an exclusive lock on an item
   - And if that is already locked by another transaction
   - Then a conflict edge is added between their nodes